Get the reportMore

 APM tells you application latency is high.
 Tracing, shown in the lower image as part of observability, lets you pinpoint which part of the application is the weak link that is causing the latency problem.

 Conventionally, teams used APM and tracing in isolation.
 APM tools alerted them to performance issues.
-Then, when necessary, they looked into detailed tracing data, typically provided by the APM tool itself, but often also using dedicated tools to research performance problems as part of the diagnostic process.
+Then, when necessary, they looked into detailed tracing data, typically provided by the APM tool itself, but often also using a dedicated tracing tool to research performance problems as part of the diagnostic process.

 Tracing isn't the only way to gain context for APM.
 You can also look at logs or try to filter application metrics in such a way that you gain deeper insight into the root cause of a problem - a strategy that may or may not work well, depending on which type of application you are managing and how it is designed.
 It may be possible to look at metrics from individual containers within a microservices application to pinpoint the container that is causing a performance issue, for example.
 On the other hand, it may be impossible to determine, based on that approach alone, whether issues with individual containers are caused by the application code running inside those containers or an external problem like an orchestrator misconfiguration.

-For this reason, tracing is typically the most effective way to gain context into APM issues in modern distributed applications, albeit not the only way.
+For this reason, trace data is typically the most effective source to gain context into APM issues in modern distributed applications, albeit not the only way.

 Today, many teams are no longer settling for mere APM.
-They want observability.
+They want observability for improved application insights.

 The relationship between APM and observability is complicated and nuanced.
 In general, however, it can be summed up by saying that whereas APM focuses on well-known problem patterns and application architectures, observability aims to provide full visibility into the source of problems in any type of environment, by providing means to analyze telemetry of modern applications regardless of their architecture.
 It does that mainly by correlating a variety of data points with each other to more easily determine the root cause of a performance issue or, at a minimum, to point engineers toward the most likely root cause so that they can make a manual determination.
 By extension, observability enables the fastest possible response with the least amount of manual effort.